 To manually set a rain delay time, click on the menu button, and select Change Rain Delay to set a custom rain delay time (in hours).
 The controller will immediately stop all stations, and programs will not run until the rain delay time is over.
-An input value of 0 cancels the rain delay.
+To cancel rain delay, use 0 as rain delay time.